-As many times as I’ve gone with my mom and Hank, I have to tell you about one of my favorites from last winter.
+As often as I’ve gone with my mom and Hank, I have to tell you about one of my favorites from last winter.
 We went on a very sticky adventure in the fresh snow.
-I was riding my horse Ruger, and I just knew my day was going to be great.
-When we got there, I wouldn’t have thought I was going to be in a winter wonderland.
+I was riding my horse Ruger, and I knew my day would be great.
+When we got there, I wouldn’t have thought I would be in a winter wonderland.
 We all loaded up on our horses and were off.

 We got out on the trail, and the snow was whiter and fluffier than the clouds.
 All of us decided to go up one road.
 The trail seemed as if it was never going to end.